 The project option involves completion of 6CR from any 600-level safety-related elective courses and completion of 3CR of comprehensive project (SFT679).
 The comprehensive project involves the application of coursework completed as part of the degree to a practical problem.
 Students will work with their advisors to identify an appropriate project and scope.
 Students must prepare a formal written report and deliver an oral presentation to a committee.
 Students register for SFT679 (3 CR) during the semester in which their project will be completed and presented, but preliminary work on the project may commence before that semester.

 Area of Emphasis in Mine Safety

 The Mine Safety graduate program is offered in cooperation with the National Mine Safety and Health Academy (MSHA), Beckley, WV.
 The program is designed for underground and surface mining and is applicable to all aspects of the metallic and non-metallic mining industry.
 Typically students are MSHA employees and have five or more years of experience in the mining industry; a technical background is required.
 A limited number of non-MSHA employees are permitted into the program; preference will be given to those with mining experience.
-The Department Chair of Applied Science Technology grants permission for admission to this area of emphasis.
+The Department Chair of Industrial and Systems Engineering grants permission for admission to this area of emphasis.
 Only students admitted to Mine Safety will be eligible to take courses.
 Please contact the Department Chair for further information prior to applying for admission to this program.